Droid-ify/client/README.md

 Go support the original developer here: [Here](https://github.com/Droid-ify/client)

 I made this fork to add an install flag to the Shizuku Installer.
-It's possible to downgrade debuggable apps now.
+Now it's possible to downgrade debuggable apps.
 (Which is a good thing when testing development builds)

 ## License